wachaon/wes/docs/README.en.md

 ```

-*wes* at the time of execution as the implementation *WScript.Shell* of `SendKeys` use. *wes.js* the path of the directory where *wes.js* is saved contains characters other than *ascii* , `SendKeys` will not be able to send the key correctly and the script will not be able to be executed.
+*WScript.Shell* uses `SendKeys` from *wes* at runtime as an implementation.
+If the path of the directory where *wes.js* is saved contains characters other than *ascii* , `SendKeys` will not be able to send the key correctly and the script will not be able to be executed.
 Please configure the save destination path of *wes.js* only *ascii* .